top of page

 As you become increasingly aware and understand how you have dimmed your light, you will see why you have unconsciously chosen to have problems, anxiety, depression, addictions, illnesses, and failures.

-Your Golden Shadow comprises a specialized set of disowned strengths that are reclaimed when you make the effort to heal the wounds from your past.
-Knowing this, you can watch yourself choosing between strength or weakness, love or fear, inspiration or depression.
+Your Golden Shadow comprises a specialized set of disowned strengths that are reclaimed when you make the effort to heal and understand the wounds from your past.
+Knowing this, you can observe yourself choosing between strength and weakness, love and fear, inspiration and depression.

-And, no matter what has happened to you, you can start to build your power by making good choices today.
-Each choice to develop confidence, self-love, inner beauty, creativity or gratitude builds momentum towards the next positive choice.
+And, no matter what has happened to you, you can start to build your power by making good choices today to listen to the higher aspects of your nature instead of your fear.
+Each choice to develop confidence, self-love, inner beauty, creativity, or gratitude builds momentum towards the next positive choice.

 Reclaiming Your Magnificent Gifts